 Scotland, as part of the UK, has also signed up to the International Covenant on Economic, Social and Cultural Rights (ICESCR).
 The ICESCR requires state parties to protect, respect and fulfil fundamental economic, social and cultural human rights, which include rights to work, health, and an adequate standard of living (including food and housing).
 The right to work encompasses fair work and decent working conditions.

-Scotland's National Action Plan for Human Rights (SNAP) has a vision for Scotland where everyone lives with human dignity.
+Scotland's National Action Plan for Human Rights (SNAP2) has a vision for Scotland where everyone lives with human dignity.
 It was developed to give effect to the United Nations (UN) Guiding Principles on Business and Human Rights (UNGPs).

 The UNGPs are a set of guidelines for states and companies to prevent, address and remedy human rights abuses committed in business operations.
 Launched in December 2013, responsibility for developing the plan was shared by public bodies, voluntary organisations and individuals from all over Scotland.